Aptacode/StateNet/README.md

 ### Overview

 The original goal of StateNet was to create a simple way to define and control the flow through pages of an application.
-Since its inception the library has grown versatile with many potential usecases.
+Since its inception the library has grown versatile with many usecases.

 ### Usage

-StateNet works by defining a network of states interlinked by the actions which can be applied to them.
+StateNet works by defining a network of states interlinked by the inputs that can be applied to them.

 #### How to Configure the Network
-Determine all of the states you need and consider the relationship between them to determine the actions for your system.
+Determine all of the states you need and consider the relationship between them to determine the inputs for your system.
 There are two approaches to configure the network:

 #### 1) Object oriented